Crowd control in Jammu and Kashmir: Background

 India and Pakistan have fought three wars in Kashmir during 1947–1948, 1965 and the Kargil War in 1999.
 In 27 years, between 1990 and 2017, insurgency in Jammu and Kashmir claimed a total of 41,000 lives (14,000 civilians, 5,000 security personnel and 22,000 militants) according to government figures made available in 2017.

-In February 2010, the Special Director General (J&K) Central Reserve Police Force (CRPF) N K Tripathi stated that since the militancy related activities have declined in the region, "a new form of gunless terrorism in the shape of stone-pelting has emerged in Kashmir", "It is being funded by Pakistan and its agencies through Over Ground Workers (sympathisers of militants) and hawala channels" with an objective to disturb the peace in Kashmir and India.
+In February 2010, the Special Director General (SDGP) of Central Reserve Police Force (CRPF) N K Tripathi stated that since the militancy related activities have declined in the region, "a new form of gunless terrorism in the shape of stone-pelting has emerged in Kashmir", "It is being funded by Pakistan and its agencies through over ground workers (sympathizers of militants) and hawala channels" with an objective to disturb the peace in Kashmir and India.
 He added that "There are a large number of instances of unprovoked stone-pelting by hostile mobs on CRPF that has left 1500 jawans injured and close to 400 vehicles damaged in the last one-and-a-half year" (2009–10).

 In June 2018, the Office of the United Nations High Commissioner for Human Rights issued the UN's first-ever report on human rights conditions in Kashmir.
 Because both Pakistan and India excluded UN investigators from their territories, the report was based on public domain information and research by local and international human rights groups.
 United Nations human rights officials through the report had asked both India and Pakistan to investigate the abuse of rights in the regions administered by them.
 The report asked for numerous human rights corrections on both sides, and asked Pakistan to stop misusing anti-terror legislation.
 India rejected the report, which asked for urgent repeal of the 1990 Armed Forces (Special Powers) Act under which its security forces have immunity.
 Pakistan refutes UN allegations that it supports Kashmiri militants.

-Indian security forces have been criticised for using excessive force to control protests in Jammu and Kashmir.
+Indian security forces have been criticized for using excessive force to control protests in Jammu and Kashmir.
 The Pakistani military has supported the militant groups Jaish-e-Mohammed and Lashkar-e-Taiba and have been seen by observers as the "main impediment to a final peace".

-According to data accessed by The Times of India in 2016, Jammu and Kashmir saw at least a three-year peak in riots, totalling 2897 rioting incidents.
+According to data accessed by The Times of India in 2016, Jammu and Kashmir saw at least a three-year peak in riots, totaling 2897 rioting incidents.
 According to Indian Police Service (IPS) officer, K. Durga Prasad, the director-general of the CRPF during 2016, there were 47 incidents of grenade attacks and 43 petrol or acid attacks on CRPF personnel in the region, as well as 142 incidents of stone pelting reported on CRPF camps.
 Rioting fell to 732 incidents in the valley in 2018, with 51 protesters being killed during clashes and 37 protesters being killed during encounters.